What is Breast Reduction Surgery?

 Who should get a breast reduction?

-The surgeon will determine your suitability for the procedure during a consultation.
-In general, a breast reduction is a good option for women who are dissatisfied with the appearance of their disproportionately large breasts or are experiencing physical symptoms such as pain and skin infections as a result.
+In general, a breast reduction is a good option for women who are dissatisfied with the appearance of their disproportionately large breasts or are experiencing physical symptoms such as neck pain, back pain, and skin infections as a result.
+The CREO Clinic does require that patients have a BMI of 30 or under before undergoing breast reduction to reduce the risk of complications.

 Is breast reduction worth it?